ROYAL SHAKESPEARE COMPANY ANNOUNCES 2020 SUMMER SEASON

 - Kathryn Hunter to reprise her role as Lady Timon in a re-staging of Timon of Athens by New York’s Theatre for a New Audience and Washington’s Shakespeare Theatre Company in Spring 2020

-- Justin Audibert’s fierce, energetic production of The Taming of the Shrew to visit Chicago Shakespeare Theater and Washington’s Kennedy Center before transferring to Seoul’s National Theater of Korea and the Tokyo Metropolitan Theatre in Spring 2020
+- Justin Audibert’s fierce, energetic production of The Taming of the Shrew to visit Chicago Shakespeare Theater and Washington’s Kennedy Center before transferring to Seoul’s National Theater Company of Korea and the Tokyo Metropolitan Theatre in Spring 2020

 Shaping the future of immersive storytelling